-‘Being European, on identity and love’ is a documentary film around the premiss ‘you will find the true Europe on a personal micro level’.
+‘In Transit, Identity and Love in Europe’ is a documentary film around the premiss ‘you will find the true Europe on a personal micro level’.

 In the film we follow six people in Europe who live in the countries that still form the core of the EU: France, Germany, Spain, Italy and (for a short period still) England.
 Some of them do not live in the European country where they were originally born and define themselves as ‘Europeans’, but others are still very much based into their country of origin, when it comes to their sense of identity.